defne04/DSA210-PROJECT/README.md

 ## Project Plan
 **Data Collection:**
 1. Data Collection Period:
-o	Data will be collected from historical Grand Slam and ATP 1000 Masters tournaments held between 2003-2023.
+Data will be collected from historical Grand Slam and ATP 1000 Masters tournaments held between 2003-2023.
 2. Sources:
-o	Match Outcomes: Data will be obtained from the Ultimate Tennis Matches Dataset. o	Player Attributes: Data will be obtained from Ultimate Tennis Statistics.
+Match Outcomes: Data will be obtained from the Ultimate Tennis Matches Dataset.
+Player Attributes: Data will be obtained from Ultimate Tennis Statistics.
 3. Ensuring Consistency:
-o	Data will be systematically organized and accessible. o	Information will be recorded and merged based on player names and match dates. o	Confounding variables and outliers will be carefully considered to ensure the accuracy and reliability of the analysis.
+Data will be systematically organized and accessible.
+Information will be recorded and merged based on player names and match dates.
+Confounding variables and outliers will be carefully considered to ensure the accuracy and reliability of the analysis.

 ## Data Import and Preprocessing:
 1. Import Data: